-(a) Authority to require Departmental Estimates452.
+- (a) Authority to require Departmental Estimates.
 The Mayor shall have the power to require every head of each Department, as defined in Sec.
-C1-10-4(3) of this Charter ("Budgeted Entity" or "Budgeted Entities"), to submit to the Mayor or designee such (a) itemized estimates of revenue and expenditures for the ensuing fiscal year with respect to the operating and operating and capital budgets; and (b) any additional information which they possess (including, but not limited to, records, books, accounts, contracts, reports and other papers and documents as specified by the Mayor or a designee) all of which, in the judgment of the Mayor, are necessary to discharge the duties imposed upon the Mayor by this Charter.
+C1-10-4(3) of this Charter (also referred to as "Budgeted Entity" or "Budgeted Entities"), to submit to the Mayor or designee such (a) itemized estimates of revenue and expenditures for the ensuing fiscal year with respect to the operating and operating and capital budgets; and (b) any additional information which they possess (including, but not limited to, records, books, accounts, contracts, reports and other papers and documents as specified by the Mayor or a designee) all of which, in the judgment of the Mayor, are necessary to discharge the duties imposed upon the Mayor by this Charter. - (b) Protocols and Format: Operating Budget.
+The Director of Administration shall, on or before the tenth (10th) >[day] < Day > of December of each year, [furnish the head of each department, board, commission, authority, agency, and other entity receiving or expending City funds or state or federal funds granted to the City, forms] < notify each Budgeted Entity of the protocols and format necessary to provide information and Data required > for the proposed operating budget requests for the next three (3) fiscal years, based upon a uniform object classification. ≤ 131

-- (b) Distribution of Protocols and Format: Operating Budget453.
-The Director of Administration shall, on or before the tenth (10th) day of December of each year, notify each Budgeted Entity of the protocols and format necessary to provide information and data required for the proposed operating budget requests for the next three fiscal years, based upon a uniform object classification. - (c) Preparation of Budgetary Requests: Operating Budget454.
-Each such official shall prepare budgetary requests in accordance with the instructions set forth above in subsection (a), above, and submit the information to the Director of the Office of Policy and Management or such other official as may be determined by the Director of Administration on or before the tenth (10th) day of January; and on the eighth (8th) day of March, the Director of Administration shall transmit the same to the Mayor. - (d) Submission of the Board of Education Budget Information.
-The Board of Education shall, in accordance with the instructions and format set forth above in subsection (a)-(c), submit its budget information to the Director of the Office of Policy and Management or such other official as may be determined by the Director of Administration, on or before455 the first (1st) day of March, providing an itemized estimate of the cost of operation of the public schools the next three (3) fiscal years and estimates of non-tax revenues for each such period456.
-The Mayor shall consider such information when establishing the amount of money appropriated by City for the maintenance of the public schools (the "Board of Education Appropriation") for the operating budget of Board of Education in accordance with the provisions of the General Statutes457. - (e) Department Estimates for Capital Projects.
+(c) Preparation of Budgetary Requests: Operating Budget.
+Each such official shall prepare budgetary requests [upon such forms and submit them to the Director of Administration] <in accordance with the instructions set forth above in subsection (a), above, and submit the information to the Director of the Office of Policy and Management or such other official as may be determined by the Director of Administration > on or before the tenth < (10th) > [day] < Day of January; and on the eighth (8th) > [day] < Day > of March, the Director of Administration shall transmit the same to the Mayor. <132

+(d) Submission of the Board of Education Budget Information.
+The Board of Education shall, in accordance with the instructions and format set forth above in subsections (a)-(c), submit its budget information to the Director of the Office of Policy and Management or such other official as may be determined by the Director of Administration, on or before the first (1st) Day of March, providing an itemized estimate of the cost of operation of the public schools the next three (3) fiscal years and estimates of non-tax revenues for each such period.
+133 The Mayor shall consider such information when establishing the amount of money appropriated by City for the maintenance of the public schools (the "Board of Education Appropriation") for the operating budget of the Board of Education in accordance with the provisions of the General Statutes.